 Best Putting Training Aids: Best Golf Putting Alignment Mirror

-- The Eyeline Golf Putting Alignment Mirror has strategically positioned holes that golf tees can be placed into for various forms of stroke and gate training.
+- The Eyeline Golf Putting Alignment Mirror has strategically positioned holes into which golf tees can be placed for various stroke and gate training drills.
 For instance, a golfer can practice how far he takes the club back, ensuring a concise and confident stroke.
-Or a golfer can set up gates for the club’s toe and heel to pass through to make sure the center of the clubface hits the ball.
+Or a golfer can set up gates for the club’s toe and heel to pass through to ensure the center of the clubface hits the ball.

-We recommend the Eyeline Golf Putting Alignment Mirror as our top choice for this type of putting training aid.
+We recommend the Eyeline Golf Putting Alignment Mirror as our top choice for this putting training aid.

 Best Putting Training Aids: Best Automatic Return Golf Putting Cup

-- The cup has a lip on its front edge to encourage golfers to exert enough force for the ball to reach the hole and if unimpeded, go slightly passed the hole.
-The putting gurus recommend 14 inches beyond the hole.
+- The cup has a lip on its front edge to encourage golfers to exert enough force for the ball to reach the hole and go slightly past it.
+The putting experts recommend that a putt has enough pace to go 14 inches beyond the hole.
 The lip encourages adequate force

 As mentioned near the beginning of this post, putting typically makes up around 50% of a golf score.
-It is a stroke that takes little athleticism and can be significantly improved through practice.
+This stroke takes little athleticism and can be significantly improved through practice.
 Start now and lower your scores!!